atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-implementation.md

     SELECT *
     FROM DataWarehouse.View

 Most if not all of the cleaning should have occurred when going from the Lake to the Warehouse.
-The big difference here is which views and columns you are pulling in from the warehouse.
+The big difference here is which views and columns you are pulling in from the Warehouse.

 If you do want to create aggregations for performance reasons that is fine, and if you want to combine data we recommend using the wide table approach versus implementing something more complex like star schema.

 ## 3 No Star Schema

 The performance [benefits of star schema no longer exist](https://fivetran.com/blog/obt-star-schema).
 It is a lot of work to implement.
-While some people argue it is easier to query after being set up this way modern BI tools such as Chartio have created interfaces to the data which solve problems such as complex joins.
+While some people argue it is easier to query after being set up this way, modern BI tools such as Chartio have created interfaces to the data which solve problems such as complex joins.

 ## 4 Segment tables